Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: Introduction

 \section{Introduction}

-In unconstrained reinforcement learning (RL), an agent aims to find the optimal policy that maximizes the accumulated reward by interacting with a stochastic environment.
-RL has achieved remarkable success in multiple areas, including industrial process optimization, robotics, and gaming. \citep{rajawat2023cognitive, abeyruwan2023sim2real, lindegaard2023intrinsic, liu2023exploring}.
+In unconstrained reinforcement learning (RL), an agent aims at an optimal policy that maximizes the accumulated reward by interacting with a stochastic environment.
+RL has achieved remarkable successes in multiple areas, including industrial process optimization, robotics, and gaming. \citep{rajawat2023cognitive, abeyruwan2023sim2real, lindegaard2023intrinsic, liu2023exploring}.
 However, in many real-world applications, the learned policy must also satisfy a set of constraints.
 For example, in healthcare applications, we need to optimize patient treatment plans while considering constraints like medication dosage, scheduling of medical procedures, and resource allocation in hospitals.

 These constrained versions of RL problems can be formulated as Constrained Markov Decision Processes (CMDPs) \citep{Alt_99}.
 Learning in CMDPs has become an active research topic recently.
-Existing solutions include both model-based \citep{BraDudLyk_20,EfrManPir_20,SinGupShr_20,LiuZhoKal_21,BurHasKal_21,DinWeiYan_20,CheJaiLuo_22} and model-free algorithms \citep{WeiLiuYin_22-2,GhoZhoShr_22,WeiLiuYin_22}.
+Existing solutions include both model-based algorithms (see e.g. \citep{BraDudLyk_20,EfrManPir_20,SinGupShr_20,LiuZhoKal_21,BurHasKal_21,DinWeiYan_20,CheJaiLuo_22}) and model-free algorithms (see e.g., \citep{GhoZhoShr_22,WeiLiuYin_22-2,WeiLiuYin_22,WeiGhoShr_23}).
 This paper focuses on model-free approaches for CMDPs due to their computation and memory efficiency.
-A fundamental drawback of existing model-free algorithms for online CMDPs is that they provide only average performance guarantees for a policy uniformly sampled at random from {\em all} previously used policies during learning, so they fail to identify an optimal or a near-optimal policy.\footnote{In this paper, a policy is a mapping from a state at a given step to an action distribution, without any other additional input information.
-An algorithm that uses multiple policies, e.g. randomly sampling one policy from many policies, is explicitly called a {\em mixed} policy.} Therefore, a natural question arises:
+A fundamental drawback of existing model-free solutions for online CMDPs is that they provide only average performance guarantees for a policy uniformly sampled at random from {\em all} previously used policies during learning, so they fail to identify a single optimal or a near-optimal policy.\footnote{In this paper, a policy is a mapping from a state at a given step to an action distribution, without any other additional input information.
+An algorithm that uses multiple policies, e.g. randomly sampling one policy from many policies, is called a {\em mixed} policy in this paper.} Therefore, a natural question arises: